 A look at the white paper creation process

 Writing a white paper can take anywhere between a few weeks to a couple of months, depending on the topic and the resources you’re planning to use.
-Remember that white papers are high-level pieces of content, so you can’t rush through them.
+Remember that they’re high-level pieces of content, so you can’t rush through them.

 Also, white paper creation is a team project, so expect to have more people involved—even if it’s just for proofreading.